 When grown slow and cold, sweet peas will naturally branch on their own.
 If you see that your plant has not branched but is getting tall, you may take out the top set of leaves, provided you leave 2 or 3 sets on the plant.
 This will encourage robust side shoots.
 We never pinch as our plants almost always branch on their own.

 Use lots of compost and manure.
 You want a moist, well-drained location with plenty of organic matter.
 Sweet peas are heavy feeders.
 When in doubt feed as you would a tomato plant.
-They aren’t too fussy about what they grow on, but they will need some support.
+They aren’t too fussy about what they climb on, but they will need some support.
 Many varieties can reach 6 or more feet tall, so plan accordingly.
 They use their tendrils to attach to wires or twine or twigs or even shrubs.
 They need something a pencil width or smaller to hold onto.
-The cannot cling to a wall like ivy, nor can they twine around a thick support like a morning glory.
+They cannot cling to a wall like ivy, nor can they twine around a thick support like a morning glory.
 A google search will give you dozens of ideas on how to support your plants.

 Now for the fun.
 As the weather warms in spring your plants, with their robust root systems, will jump out of the ground.
 The goal is to get as much growth as possible before the heat of summer comes.
-Spencer type sweet peas need 12 hours or more of daylight to flower and if you have reached that benchmark, your weather is mild (somewhere between 45-70) you should start to see buds.
+Spencer type sweet peas need 12 hours or more of daylight to flower and if you have reached that benchmark, and your weather is mild (somewhere between 45-70) you should start to see buds.
 Keeping spent blossoms trimmed off of your vines will keep them blooming as long as possible.
 Heat will be what shuts them down in most climates.
-80 degrees is tough on a sweet pea and once you start seeing hot days and warm nights, the end may be near.
-Plants can handle warm days as long as they cool down to 45-50 or at night, but many warm climate growers simply can’t offer these conditions for long.
+80 °F is tough on a sweet pea and once you start seeing hot days and warm nights, the end may be near.
+Plants can handle warm days as long as they cool down to 45-50 °F at night, but many warm climate growers simply can’t offer these conditions for long.
 Growers in the deep south may want to try “Winter” or “Spring” specific varieties.
 (See our post on different types of sweet pea for more on these types of sweet peas.)

 Maybe you’re thinking that this all seems like too much, and you’re wondering if you can just pop some seeds in the ground and stand back.
 For some of you, yes you can!
 Plant when you would normally sow garden peas.
-Sow in the fall in areas where you don’t routinely drop below 20 degrees.
-If you live in a cold climate you will either need to grow in a high tunnel, or not attempt direct seeding.
+Sow in the fall in areas where you don’t routinely drop below 20 °F. If you live in a cold climate you will either need to grow in a high tunnel, or not attempt direct seeding.
 Those of us here in zones 3 and 4 can probably direct sow as soon as soil can be worked, but the flowers will be later and less abundant than if you had transplanted a bulky plant at the same time.

 There are several reasons not to direct sow.
 Good seed is expensive.
 Mice and voles will gladly eat sweet pea seeds before or after they germinate.
-Slugs and Snails also enjoy tender sweet pea growth.
+Slugs and snails also enjoy tender sweet pea growth.
 For people with wet winters, you also risk your plants rotting over the winter if direct sown.
 When grown in pots you can control how much rain and moisture they receive.

 Want to learn more?